Dartans/tickethunt/README.md

 ## License

-MIT License - feel free to use this for your TicketHunt business!
+MIT License - feel free to use this for your LocalTreasure business!

 ## Support

-For questions about the website or TicketHunt concept:
+For questions about the website or LocalTreasure concept:
-- Email: info@tickethunt.com
+- Email: info@localtreasure.com
 - Phone: (555) 123-HUNT

 ---